 Then, look for areas where you can reduce spending once you’re not working.
 For instance, you may be able to easily cut some expenses, such as professional wardrobe, second car, fewer meals out, etc., once you retire.

-The idea is to look for areas where you can realistically cut costs.
+The idea is to look for areas where you can realistically cut costs if you’re planning for retirement.
 Once you are no longer working every day, your need for work attire will be eliminated or reduced.
 You may be able to get by with only one vehicle, reducing your payments, car insurance, and maintenance costs.
 Services, such as ridesharing, make this option even more attractive today.

 EXPLORE AFTER-RETIREMENT INCOME

 Examine the difference in your income after retirement.
 Include all your personal retirement incomes, such as personal savings and investments, Social Security, and rental property.
 Meet with your financial advisor before retirement to come up with a plan to maximize your after-retirement income.

 Now is the time to create a plan to get your debt down to zero (or as close as you can get to zero) by the time you plan to retire.
 It may take some small sacrifices or lifestyle changes, but it is possible.
 The less debt you have upon retirement, the better positioned you’ll be to live well in your golden years.

 Paying off your home before you retire provides greater flexibility in your monthly budget.
 Prior to retirement, housing typically takes up about 30 percent of before-tax income.
 Without that extra expense, your retirement savings could stretch much further.